JEniduelan/Epicreate/readme.md

 ---
 ## Introduction

-Your application, called "Epicreate," is designed to allow users to create, delete, and view RPG characters.
+My application, called "Epicreate," is designed to allow users to create, delete, and view RPG characters.
 It's a text-based interface where users can interact by selecting options from a menu.

 1. Main Menu:

 When you start the application, you are greeted with a main menu.
 Here are the options:

  - Create a character (Option 1): Allows you to create a new RPG character.
 You'll be prompted to enter the character's name, race (Human, Elf, or Dwarf), and class (Warrior, Mage, or Rogue).